 At this virtual meeting in London, we’ll be welcoming four women, all of whom are pursuing a career in open source.
 This is a joint meeting with BCS Open Source Specialist Group (OSSG) and Open Source Hardware Users Group (OSHUG).

-Please register here (link to be added) for a free ticket.
 We shall also be livestreaming via GoToMeeting, and later posting the videos on our YouTube channel for those who are unable to make it on the day.

 Modelling and simulating textiles with TexGen

 This talk will outline the development of the TexGen project, describing its use for modelling various types of textiles and the types of simulations which are run and the mechanical and manufacturing properties which can be predicted using the models.
 It will look at how it has been advantageous to release the software as open-source rather than taking a more traditional commercialisation route.